 Flowers.
 Did I like flowers?
 I said yes but rarely as a fragrance, too pretty.
-I like dark, rich, rolling smells like a warm little wild animal, curled up on an old leather chesterfield, living in an abandoned library.
+I like dark, rich, rolling smells like a warm wild animal, curled up on an old leather chair, living in an abandoned library.
 Jovana said she understood and that Rose 31 would suit me, it was a man’s scent with a dark underbelly, but not too heavy.
 The fragrance notes are Grasse rose, pepper, olibanum, clove, cumin, nutmeg, cedar, amber, gaïac wood, oudh wood, and vetiver.
-I spritzed a tester and I was charmed.
-On my woolen sleeves Rose 31 was deep, dusty and dry, earthy, like I let my arms traipse through heavy undergrowth on a wet day in blooming woodland.
-Anything else?
+I was charmed.
+It naturally exuded a living fragrance on my woolen sleeves; Rose 31 was deep, dusty and dry, earthy, like I let my arms traipse through heavy undergrowth on a wet day in blooming woodland.

-Therefore the categories of perfume I most like now are either the musks, leathers or the woods.
-Wood is a perfume category most popular for mens fragrance and I especially like the ingredient vetiver.
+I wondered if I could pack all of that into a bottle?
+Those categories she explained were musks, leathers and woods.
+Wood she explained was a perfume category most popular for mens fragrance and I like the ingredient vetiver to this very day.
 Over time I’ve tried a vast number of vetiver scents and the one which I’ve found which suits me most is Sycomore from the Les Exclusifs line by Chanel.
-It’s a great big whopper of a bottle (200ml) and has become my signature fragrance, (until they decide to stop making it of course).
-I like Chanel Sycomore because it smells of bark and trunk and charred burnt things.
-Like fresh branches burning in a temple.
-There’s something comforting and welcoming about it so I WAS already a fan of woody scents.
+It’s a great big whopper of a bottle (200ml).

-“Yes,” Jovana agreed and explained that the duo behind this French company Le Labo (Edouard Roschi and Fabrice Penot), wanted the customer to experience this type of recall as much as possible so they created these lab-like boutiques in London, Los Angeles, Tokyo and New York plus a host of Le Labo “corners” all around the world like this one in Liberty London’s beauty hall.
-Jovana also explained that she was specially trained to mix each scent in front of me to a secret recipe.
+I was curious.
+Jovana explained that the duo behind this French company Le Labo (Edouard Roschi and Fabrice Penot), wanted the customer to experience recall as much as possible so they created these lab-like boutiques in London, Los Angeles, Tokyo and New York plus a host of Le Labo “corners” all around the world like this one in Liberty London’s beauty hall.
+She also explained that she was specially trained to mix each scent in front of me.
 She then hand-poured and mixed the juice and sealed it all within full view.

-….A couple beside me at the counter spritzed one of Le Labo’s other fragrances.
-“You look confused,” Jovana said.
-You’ve got that right, I replied.
-Birch tar (smells like burnt wood) I love it, I suggested tentatively.
-Jovana nodded.
-And (this one took me ages)… is that vanilla in it?
-She nodded again.
-The mix is rare, leathery, smoky birch tar and soft vanilla and a little patchouli all in the one bottle.
+I can’t recall what brought me to a different bottle on the counter.
+The mix was rare, leathery, smoky birch tar and soft vanilla and a little patchouli all in the one bottle.
 It had a bit in common with another fragrance I wear from the leather family of fragrances called Cuir de Russie by Chanel.
-But this Le Labo leather smell was smokier and darker like charred wood and 50′s car seats.
+But this Le Labo leather smell was smokier and darker like charred wood and old leather car seats.
 And I guessed it would have long staying power on wool.
-Jovana gave me a look.
-“Yes this is all very true,” she said.
-So what do you think I did next?
+I remember now, that’s right, I ordered a bottle.

-Yup!
 More mixing, more customizing and more boxing up.
-A 100ml bottle of Patchouli 24 was added to my collection.
+A 100ml bottle of Le Labo Patchouli 24